I Stand Alone (Al Kooper album)

-I Stand Alone is the 1969 debut album of American singer-songwriter Al Kooper, issued on Columbia Records.
+I Stand Alone is the debut album by the American singer-songwriter Al Kooper, issued in 1969 on Columbia Records.
 It was recorded after his collaboration with Michael Bloomfield and Stephen Stills on the 1968 album Super Session.

 Background

 After ten years of session playing, collaborations and playing in other bands, Kooper released his first solo album in February, 1969.
 It is an eclectic mix of country, soul, blues, and rock with a dose of psychedelia mixed throughout.
 It is a continuation of Super Session in its mix of disparate covers from the likes of Bill Monroe, Harry Nilsson and Traffic, and with originals running the gamut of feelings.